OpenBB-finance/OpenBB/website/content/terminal/reference/economy/qa/acf.md

 ---
 title: acf
-description: Documentation page about the ACF python function, an auto-correlation and partial auto-correlation function for diff and diff diff stock data.
+description: "Documentation page about the ACF python function, an auto-correlation" and partial auto-correlation function for diff and diff diff stock data.
 It includes code usage, parameters and a visual example.
 keywords: